10 Best Family Movies on Paramount+ (Nov 2023)

 There is hardly anyone who wouldn’t want to see a dog movie, especially when the dog in the movie is almost the size of the house where it lives.
 Right?
 Clifford is literally a “big red” Vizsla who grows in size based on how much his owner loves him.
 In the movie, he is brought home by middle schooler Emily Elizabeth (Darby Camp), who is a misfit at school and finds her only true friend in Clifford.
 However, as their love grows, greed grows somewhere else too.
 Clifford soon grabs the attention of a genetic company that wants to increase the size of animals and wants to run tests on Clifford.

-Whether Emily and her uncle Casey (Jack Whitehall) are able to keep Clifford safe as he transforms the lives of those around him is what the movie is about.
+The movie is about whether Emily and her uncle Casey (Jack Whitehall) are able to keep Clifford safe as he transforms the lives of those around him.
 Directed by Walt Becker, the movie is based on the children’s book series of the same name by Norman Bridwell, first published in 1963.
 More than anything else, Clifford’s growth corresponding to the love he receives symbolizes how love helps love grow.
 You can stream the movie here.

 8. The Addams Family (2019)